stagehacks/FADER_X/README.md

 - Connects to the console via UDP OSC.
 - Configure `OSC Destination Port` parameter to match QLab.
 QLab's default listening port is `53000`.
 - QLab always replies on port `53001`.
+- QLab's main fader is Channel 0, so make sure to include that on your fader page(s).

 | Parameter | Factory Value |  |
 | ---- | ---- | ---- |